eeholmes/eeholmes.github.io/posts/Rmd/2019-5-13-transect-line.Rmd

 rmd_to_gfm(filename, pdf=TRUE)
 -->

 I have been working the last 5 years on a project having to do with the upwelling zones off the coast of India.
 As part of this, I have been working on ways to visualize the upwelling zone---a spatial and temporal visualization problem.
+I have some RMarkdown files showing how to create these in R using data from the NOAA ERDDAP data server.

 ## Gifs and movies